GaianiAndrea/GDL_project_COVID/README.md

 - air_mobility: from the air_mobility_sources we have extracted data about 2008, in particular aggregating airports per counties in order to model the air traffic between counties in the US.

-- county_adjacency2010: dataset taken from: https://www.nber.org/research/data/county-adjacency.
+- county_adjacency2010: dataset taken from the National Bureau of Economic Research ([NBER](https://www.nber.org/research/data/county-adjacency).
 In this dataset there are all the neighbouring counties.

 - date_fips_case_matrix_2020: dataset constructed having for each day the number of cases per fips.